MartinPellizzer/terrawhisper-compiler/articles/barosma-betulina/botany/morphology.md

 The stem surface is generally smooth, with only minor variations, which could be slightly rough in some cases.
 Nodes along the stem are present and occur at regular intervals, adding structure and support to the plant.
 Stem internodes, the segments of the stem between nodes, are typically about 2 to 5 centimeters (0.79 to 1.97 inches) in length.

+The following table shows in detail the morphological characteristics of Barosma betulina stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous (or woody) |